Nigerian women's cricket team in Rwanda in 2019–20

 The Nigeria women's cricket team toured Rwanda in September 2019 to play a five-match Women's Twenty20 International (WT20I) series.
 The two teams had previously played a five-match series in Abuja, Nigeria in January 2019, with Nigeria winning 3–2.
-This return tour was Rwanda's turn to host Nigeria.
+This return tour in September 2019 was Rwanda's turn to host Nigeria.

 The matches were played at the Gahanga International Cricket Stadium in Kigali.
-In a reverse of the previous series between the two sides, Rwanda won the series by 3 matches to 2.
+In a reverse of the previous series between the two sides, Rwanda won the five-match series 3 matches to 2.
+As in the previous series, Blessing Etim was the highest scorer for Nigeria.